Back to blog

 • Market research

 Google Trends data can be used for market research, helping businesses understand consumer interests and preferences over time.
-For example, e-commerce businesses can use Google Trends search insights for product development.
+For example, e-commerce businesses can use Google Trends search insights for product development by analyzing geographical location trends.

 • Societal research

-Google Trends website is a valuable resource for journalists and researchers, offering a glimpse into societal trends and public interest in specific topics.
+Google Trends interface is a valuable resource for journalists and researchers, offering a glimpse into societal trends and public interest in trending topics.
+With the help of a Google Trends scraper, they can monitor popular topics over specific time periods and analyzepublic interest.

 These are just a few examples.
-Google Trends data can also help with investment decisions, brand reputation monitoring, and other cases.
+You can scrape Google Trends data to help with investment decisions, brand reputation monitoring, and other cases.

 Now, let’s get into Google Trends scraping using Python and Oxylabs’ Google Trends API.